1

 meetings with your mentor (detailed below).
 See the sample meeting minutes template on

+Blackboard.
 You will want to ensure you are clear at the start of each meeting which

-team member is taking minutes for that meeting
+team member is taking minutes for that meeting (typically a team will rotate this role for

 each subsequent meeting among team members!).
+You will be submitting your meeting

 minutes as part of your Final Consulting Report.